What are the constraints on mammalian lifespan?

 Throughout evolution viruses have injected their code into mammalian genomes—so much so that ~40-50% of all mammalian genomes are remnants from viral-like code.
 What does it do?
 What effect do they have on host-cell physiology, ageing, disease?
 Using new sequencing-technologies, genome perturbation assays, and animal-models our group is systematically probing their function.

 (above: a karyotype labelling in green viral elements embedded in the mouse genome (Boyle et al., 1990).
-They are everywhere!
+They are everywhere!)

-Healthy Ageing
+Engineering Healthy Ageing

 In the last decade science has developed an unprecedented ability to manipulate the genome in ever more precise ways.
 In parallel, newly evolved delivery vectors can bring these potent genome editors to specific cell-types and tissue.
 As we uncover fundamental biology, we will devise new therapeutic interventions to treat human disease.